software-students-spring2025/2-web-app-msje/README.md

 - As a user, I can search for posts by title to find topics I want to see
 - As a user, I want to search for posts by author to find discussion from one person
 - As a user, I want to search for posts by keywords in the content to see discussion related to a topic
+- As a user, I want to login to create and comment on posts
+- As a user, I want to create an account to have login capabilities
+- As a user, I want to logout to go back to the public screen

 [Link to User Stories Board](https://github.com/software-students-spring2025/2-web-app-msje/projects)